DurationFull-time 1 year

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-This program includes a suite of production-based classes clustered into 3 main disciplines - Studio, Location and Post-production - where you'll learn:
+This course includes a suite of production-based classes clustered into 3 main disciplines - Studio, Location and Post-production - where you will learn:

 - bump in bump out productions